viamrobotics/docs/docs/ml/vision/_index.md

 # Grab the 3D camera from the robot
 cam1 = Camera.from_robot(robot, "cam1")

-# Grab the object segmenter you configured on your robot
+# Grab the object segmenter you configured on your machine
 my_segmenter = VisionClient.from_robot(robot, "my_segmenter")

 # Get the objects from the camera output